StuntHacks/Viro/README.md

 - [ ] Add autocomplete for everything
 - [ ] Add feature to automatically shrink the worldborder after a given time
 - [ ] Add meassurment units to config outputs
+- [ ] Teleport all mid-air players to the ground on round start
 - [ ] What ever comes to my mind

 # Known issues